alex-1900/vim-materia/README.md

 `Materia` will merge the `config.json` with `config.default.json` (merge objects and replace others).

 ### The `custom` directory
-If you want to add plugins or make more complex custom settings, You can add your own vimscript in the `custom/main.vim`.
+If you want to add plugins or make more complex custom settings, You can add your own vimscript in the `custom/main.vim` to add or override the default options and settings.

 ## Plugins management
 Materia manages plugins in a unified way, ensure that you will not add the same plugin repeatedly: